 Encryption is the process of converting data into code to protect information from unauthorized access.

 A majority of global internet traffic now uses Secure Sockets Layer (SSL) encryption, yet many organizations leave SSL inspection turned off, because it’s compute-intensive and severely impacts performance.
 The Zscaler cloud inspects every byte of traffic — SSL included — so we can catch hidden threats before they get into your network.
 Learn more.

-Google Apps was launched in 2006 as a software-as-a-service (SaaS) offering.
-Today’s Google Apps includes an office productivity suite, email, and document sharing, as well as Gmail, Google Talk for instant messaging, Hangouts, Google Calendar, Google Docs, spreadsheets, presentations, and more.
+G Suite was launched in 2006 as a software-as-a-service (SaaS) offering.
+Today’s G Suite includes an office productivity suite, email, and document sharing, as well as Gmail, Google Talk for instant messaging, Hangouts, Google Calendar, Google Docs, spreadsheets, presentations, and more.

 HTTPS is an aggregate of HTTP and the Secure Sockets Layer (SSL)/Transport Layer Security (TLS) protocol, in which the authentication and encryption capabilities of SSL and TLS protect HTTP communications.
 HTTPS is widely used, accounting for roughly 80 percent of internet traffic according to Google.
 When a client accesses a website or a web application, HTTPS provides authentication for both the website and associated web server and encrypts data between the client and server.

 An increasing number of malware authors are using SSL to hide threats, yet many organizations still allow SSL traffic to go uninspected.
 Learn About the Zscaler platform’s native SSL inspection.

 A hybrid cloud is a networking environment that uses a combination of on-premises and public and private cloud platforms.